M-ZubairAhmed/M-ZubairAhmed/src/posts/05-setting-up-webpack-for-react-project-doesnt-have-to-be-scary/index.md

 ### [Install webpack](https://github.com/M-ZubairAhmed/react-scaffolding-kit/commit/29e5cdb7463dc404f74506918f72cf6cb3302427)

-Install core [webpack](https://github.com/webpack/webpack) package as *devDependencies and along with that lets also add another two webpack packages; [webpack cli](https://github.com/webpack/webpack-cli), which will be required if we are to run webpack with command line or via npm scripts and [webpack-dev-server](https://github.com/webpack/webpack-dev-server), this packages gets us up and running our local dev environment without too much hassle of making our own server.
+Install core [webpack](https://github.com/webpack/webpack) package as \*devDependencies and along with that lets also add another two webpack packages; [webpack cli](https://github.com/webpack/webpack-cli), which will be required if we are to run webpack with command line or via npm scripts and [webpack-dev-server](https://github.com/webpack/webpack-dev-server), this packages gets us up and running our local dev environment without too much hassle of making our own server.

 ```bash
 yarn add --dev webpack webpack-cli webpack-dev-server
 ```

-_* devDependencies : are those packages which you would not like to include in the app, but only while building or developing them._
+_\* devDependencies : are those packages which you would not like to include in the app, but only while building or developing them._

 ### [Install prettier](https://github.com/M-ZubairAhmed/react-scaffolding-kit/commit/7d0474cba6fda4a579b2e6ff0d5dc6e07d50b506)

 [Prettier](https://prettier.io/) provides beautifully code formatting.
-As this has nothing to do with the production code, we are only going to use it while developing code, So install this as devDep too.
+As this has nothing to do with the production code, we are only going to use it while developing code, So install this as devDependency too.

 ```bash
 yarn add prettier --dev --exact